npmcomponent/jh3y-formation/Readme.md

 # formation

   A configurable animated form component compatible with [component](http://component.io) package manager.
 Enables developer to animate journey through a form from start to finish using CSS3 animations.
 Extra animations can be defined by user but [animate](https://github.com/daneden/animate.css) has been used to develop with.
+A component package manager version of [animate.css](http://github.com/jheytompkins/animate) has been used as a dependency with formation to get new users up and running quickly.

 ## Demo